-Remedial Massage is the systematic assessment and treatment of the muscles, tendons, ligaments and connective tissues of the body to assist in rehabilitation, pain and injury management.
-It’s performed to create favorable conditions for the body to return to normal health after injury and is defined by the premise that the treatment can reasonably reverse certain physical effects a client may be presenting.
+Remedial Massage is the systematic assessment and treatment of muscles, tendons, ligaments and connective tissues in the body to assist in rehabilitation, pain and injury management.
+It’s performed to create favorable conditions for the body to return to normal health after injury and is defined by the premise that the treatment can reasonably reverse certain physical effects a patient may be presenting.

-If a client has suffered a moderate injury resulting in structural pain and/or loss of function, then remediation is required to reduce or eliminate pain and restore that function.
+If a patient has suffered a moderate injury resulting in structural pain and/or loss of function, then remediation reduces or eliminates pain and restores function.

-It helps to balance muscle/soft tissue length, tension, tone which will in turn promote the return to normal joint/capsular/bone position; increase the flow of blood and lymph, particularly in the injured areas, thus removing blockages, damaged cells, scar tissue and adhesions resulting from injury.
+It helps to balance muscle length, tension, tone, which will in turn promote the return to normal.
+It increases the flow of blood and lymph, particularly in the injured areas, thus removing blockages, damaged cells, scar tissue and adhesions that result from injury.

 - Pre-event sports massage: Usually a Sports Massage prior to the event will depend on the type of treatment you require.
 If you want a corrective massage and working on the deep tissue this can be day 4-5 days prior to the event.
 Massage can be done right up to the day of the event but the treatment may vary.
 A gentle flush out of the muscles is advised with some stretching to loosen the tissue before the event.

 - Post-event sports massage: A post event massage is always advised to help flush out the acid build up within the muscle tissue and reduce swelling, also helps with your recovery.

 - Restorative sports massage: Forms part of an injury prevention program and is usually given during training to allow the athlete to train harder and with less injury.